pharanbrush/animators_gif_enjoyer/test/TEST.md

     - [ ] "Open folder" action should open folder in explorer.
     - [ ] Numbering should follow currently-displayed zero-based or one-based frames.
     - [ ] Long exports should show and update progress correctly.
-    - [ ] Long exports should block someoperations.
+    - [ ] Long exports should block some operations.
       - [ ] block right-click open
       - [ ] block open button
       - [ ] block double-click open from OS.